 Cat & Dog Tooth Extraction

-To eliminate oral inflammation, pain, or oral infection, extracting teeth in dogs and cats is often necessary.
+To eliminate oral inflammation, pain, or oral infection, cat and dog tooth extraction is often necessary.
 Some of the more common diseases that require dental extractions are advanced periodontal disease, non-vital or abscessed teeth, fractured teeth, tooth resorption, and feline chronic gingivostomatitis.
 Our doctors have been trained to surgically extract teeth safely, properly, efficiently, and with the greatest potential for optimum recovery.

 ADVANCED PERIODONTAL DISEASE